jailuthra/webedu/CONTRIBUTING.md

     ```

 * Add a nice commit message and send in a pull request

-* Get it merged, and voila, you sir, are a webedu jedi now :smile:
+* Get it merged, and voila, you sir, are a webedu ninja now :smile: